Semrush Review — All the Pros and Cons

 Alternatives to Semrush

-From my previous use of Ahrefs and Moz, I’d argue that what differentiates Semrush most from these two competing products is the generous reporting limits — Semrush gives you access to a huge number of reports per day by comparison to the above two competitors.
+From my previous use of Ahrefs and Moz, I’d argue that what differentiates Semrush most from these two competing products is the generous reporting limits — Semrush’s entry-level plan gives you access to a huge number of reports per day by comparison to the those of the above two competitors (Ahrefs’ reporting limits becomes more generous than those of Semrush as you go up the pricing ladder though).

 The ‘CRM-style’ approach that it brings to link building campaigns is another key advantage of using Semrush over Ahrefs and Moz, as is its ‘keyword intent’ feature.